 Learning to take on different roles at different times

-The ability to work well as a team involves interacting and communicating with others, understanding goals and priorities, and being able to contribute to the greater good.
-Such skills can be demonstrated through respect for others, as well as being reliable and competent.
+The ability to work well as a team involves interacting and communicating with others, understanding goals and priorities, and being able to contribute to a shared purpose.

 Participating in team challenges helps children to develop a greater sense of social competency as they learn to listen, interpret and respond to their peers' needs.
 Team challenges also build negotiation techniques helping children to satisfy their own needs, as well as those of other team members.

 Children also learn to reflect on their individual experience versus the experience of the team.
 Individual Challenges